RamonTubleIII/RamonTubleIII/README.md

     - **TensorFlow:**

 ---
 ## 🎯 Goals to Learn for the Year
 Here’s what I’m planning to dive into this year:

 - [ ] **Docker**
-  - 📌 *Why?* To master containerization and streamline deployment workflows.

 - [ ] **State Management Libraries (Redux)**
-  - 📌 *Why?* To build more predictable and maintainable large-scale frontend applications.

 - [ ] **RxJS**
-  - 📌 *Why?* To understand reactive programming and handle complex asynchronous workflows.

 - [ ] **Microfrontend Architecture**
-  - 📌 *Why?* To design scalable and modular frontend systems for large applications.

 ---
 ## 🚀 Featured Projects

-Here are some projects I’m particularly proud of:

 🚧 **In the Works**
 I’m currently working on some exciting projects that I can’t wait to share with you!
 Stay tuned for updates as I bring these ideas to life.

 ---
 ## 🌟 Let’s Collaborate!

-I’m always excited to connect with like-minded individuals and work on cool projects.
-Whether it’s open source, a startup idea, or just a chat about tech, feel free to reach out:

 - 💼 [LinkedIn](https://www.linkedin.com/in/rtubleiii/)
 - 📧 [Email](mailto:tubleramoniii@gmail.com)
 ---
 ⭐️ Thanks for stopping by!
 Let’s build something amazing together 🚀